 A scarcity of workers has been a notable headwind for home building and other parts of the construction industry in recent years.
-And a look at Census data reveals that the average age of workers in the construction industry exceeds the average age of the overall labor force.
+And a look at Census data reveals that the median age of workers in the construction industry exceeds the median age of the overall labor force.

 As home building has recovered, there has been a significant labor market developments.
 Unfilled jobs for the construction sector have been on a generally rising trend.
 And while the residential construction sector has been adding net jobs, more than a half million since the low point of employment after the Great Recession, builders cite access to workers as a top business challenge.

 Data from the 2013 American Community Survey (ACS) reveal that the median age of a worker in the overall construction sector is 42.
 This estimate is for both the residential and nonresidential construction industries.
 A median of 42 compares to a slightly younger median age of 41 for the overall workforce of the United States.